Code of practice for management of Houses in Multiple Occupation

 13.1 The manager shall ensure that such precautions are taken as are reasonably required, having regard to the design and structural conditions in the house and to the number of residents, to protect those residents from injury as a result of those conditions; and in particular he shall (without prejudice to those obligations) ensure as respects any roof or balcony which is not in all respects safe, either that reasonable measures are taken to prevent access to it, or that it is made safe, and that such safeguards as may be necessary are provided against the danger of accidents resulting from the presence on staircases of windows the sills of which are at or near floor level.

-13.2 To ensure the safety of occupiers a manager shall ensure that, at the outset of a tenancy, each tenant understands what constitutes behaviour that is not acceptable (antisocial behaviour / bad practice etc.).
+13.2 To ensure the safety of occupiers a manager shall ensure that, at the outset of a tenancy, each tenant understands what constitutes behaviour that is not acceptable (antisocial behaviour or bad practice and so on).
 The detail on this can be included in a tenancy agreement and notifications posted within the HMO.

 |Fire Safety||The Fire Safety Guidance for HMOs|